UK General Election 2024 - Read our five key asks of the next government full report and executive summary

 (Job title at the start of the programme: Dr Sheena Ramsay, Clinical Senior Lecturer & Honorary Consultant in Public Health, Newcastle University)

-Sheena Ramsay leads a programme of research that aims to improve population health, with a particular focus on reducing health inequalities.
-Sheena has been awarded a Personal Chair at Newcastle University as Professor in Public Health & Epidemiology (from August 2022).
-Her research focuses on addressing socio-economic determinants of ill-health to improve health and social care for the most disadvantaged populations.
-Sheena is an academic and honorary Consultant in Public Health.
+Sheena leads a programme of research that aims to improve population health, with a particular focus on reducing health inequalities.
+Her research focuses on addressing socio-economic determinants of ill-health to improve the health and social care for the most disadvantaged populations.
+Sheena works closely with partners from local authorities, voluntary sector, policy, and healthcare.
+Central to her research is engaging with the public, particularly with under-represented populations (for example, deprived populations, older adults, homeless, substance users).

 As a dental surgeon with specialisation in Public Health, she bridges epidemiology and public health research with policy and practice.
-Sheena works closely with partners from Local Authorities, voluntary sector, policy, and primary and secondary care.
-Complementary to her research, a key part of Sheena’s role is training and building capacity in academic public health.
 She has held prestigious MRC Fellowships, undertaken Public Health Specialty Training in London, and been awarded grants from NIHR, UKRI, US NIH, and charities.
+Sheena plays an active role in training and building capacity in academic public health.

 Dr Jenny Rivers, Director of Research & Development, Barts Health NHS Trust